 Jason examined a card inviting him to ‘The Grand Opening of Lucifer’s Kitchen at 8 p.m … in the basement of Spark’s department store.’

 He examined the other passengers.
 A lady whose ample form protested against her red trouser suit was accompanied by a younger man, occupied with caressing her bottom.
 He wore a neat goatee beard.

-An aged skinhead sporting a faded tattoo, ‘WAR’, on his forehead stood with an equally aged punk woman with spiky pink hair and lime green leggings.
+An aged skinhead sporting a faded tattoo, ‘WAR’, on his forehead stood with an equally old punk woman with spiky pink hair and lime-green leggings.